 The framework and method are not yet complete, and further work is needed e.g. on setting goals for connectivity and on spatial planning.
 Nevertheless, they are strong enough to be put into practice – and are currently being applied in Sweden through the gradual establishment of regional MPA networks.
 This process will reveal which elements work well and which need to be fine-tuned.

-Get a guided tour of the framework and method by signing up for our free webinar in November 2021.
-Co-hosted by SwAM and FOS Europe, the webinar will walk you through the components and steps of the Framework and Guidance for MPA Network Design and Management, and you will have the opportunity to ask questions.
+Get a guided tour of the framework and method by watching the recording of the webinar in November 2021 below.
+Co-hosted by SwAM and FOS Europe, the webinar walked through the components and steps of the Framework and Guidance for MPA Network Design and Management, and provided participants with the opportunity to ask questions.

 FOS Europe is grateful to the Swedish Agency for Marine and Water Management and Sweden’s coastal County Administrative Boards for giving us a central part to play in this large, strategic undertaking.
 We also extend our heartfelt thanks to all the experts who provided their insight and support, and to Conservation Management and associates for their expertise and artistry in building the dashboard.